How long do banks take to release money after probate?

-Sometimes a Grant of Probate will be needed before the bank will close the deceased person’s account and release the funds.
-Each bank has its own threshold for how much money they will release without a Grant of Probate.
-This can vary significantly between banks, so you’ll need to establish the threshold of the bank in question to check whether a Grant of Probate will be needed.
+Sometimes a grant of probate will be needed before the bank will close the account and release the money.
+Each bank has its own threshold for how much money they will release without a grant of probate.
+This can vary significantly between banks, so you’ll need to check with the bank in question what their threshold is to find out whether a grant of probate will be needed.

 For more information, see bank limits for probate.

 Each bank will have its own requirements for closing the account.
 The bank will tell you which documents they need from you to close the account and release the money.

 Any joint bank accounts will be moved into the sole name of the surviving account holder, and the contents of this account will become their sole property.
 New bank cards may be issued at this point, dependent on the bank’s policies.

 For accounts held in the deceased’s sole name, if the balance is below the bank’s threshold and a Grant of Probate is not required, the bank may agree to release the funds after seeing the death certificate, a copy of the will (if there is one) and identification of the executor or administrator.